satellitecomponent/Neurite/README.md

 - Optimal Node Placement: Zoom in `Scroll` to create space for new nodes to ensure they have room to expand.
 - Managing Windows: Drag windows by their title bar and resize by scrolling while holding `Shift`.
 - Freezing Nodes: Hold `Shift` to freeze nodes in place, then double click the nodes to anchor them in place.
-- Ai Tutorial: In the '?' tab, the AI HOW-TO checkbox will send a context message to the AI that allows it to answer questions some questions about Neurite.
+- Ai Tutorial: The HOW-TO checkbox sends a context message to the AI that allows it to answer some questions about Neurite.

 ## `Synchronized Knowledge Management`
 <table>